Is Technical Analysis Useless or Is It the Only Thing You Need?

 - Those who believe that technical analysis is the only thing you need for profitable trading (and that fundamentals and anything else are useless).

-There is also the third type of people, who believe something in between (that technical analysis is not useless, if it’s used in the right way – not naively and not blindly).
-I am among them.
+There is also the third type of people, who believe something in between (that technical analysis is not useless, as long as it is used in the right way – not naively and not blindly).

-Technical analysis, the way it’s typically presented in the mass media, is very close to useless.
+Technical analysis, the way it is typically presented in the media, is very close to useless.

 It would be more suitable to call this technical prediction.